anandshivam44/DevOpsAutomation/LinuxCommands.md

 #### anacron
 `Anacron` is related to `cron` but has a lot of differences.
 Anacron is used to schedule tasks.
 It has an advantage over cron, it can run tasks even after the system was shut down, the next time system starts.
 It has a disadvantage over cron.
 Its time granularity is low.
 Cron has accuracy in minutes but anacron has accuracy in days.
 Use case: You might want to back up your favourite local folder to the cloud, you are not in a hurry if your backup is done a few hours later or tomorrow.

 ___
-#### Ctrl + r (Windows and Linux)
-Ctrl+R: Recall the last command matching the characters you provide.
-It will search BASH/sh history with the matching works you type.
-Helps save a lot of time and you should definitely learn to use it.
-___
 #### chmod
 chmod is change mode. chmod command is used to change the permission of a file.
 It can change the read, write and execute permission of users, groups and others.